RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 All Red Pitaya boards operate in the base band (DC to approximately 60 MHz).
 The SDRlab 122-16 (core clock frequency 122.88 MHz) has AC coupling that limits the lower frequency to 300 kHz and has an ADC that can downsample signals from 550 MHz into the base band.
-To reach higher frequency ranges, additional analog fronted modules are required (for example, frequency mixers).
+To reach higher frequency ranges, additional analog frontend modules are required (for example, frequency mixers).

+|

+.. _faq_gen2_section:

 Gen 2 FAQ
 ==========

-For the Gen 2 boards, please refer to the :ref:`Gen 2 FAQ <faq_gen2>` section for more information on hardware specifications.
+For Gen 2 board-specific questions, hardware specifications, external clock connections, USB-C daisy chain synchronisation, and E3 connector information, please refer to the :ref:`Gen 2 FAQ <faq_gen2>` section.

+|

 .. _report_problem:

 How to report a problem?
 =========================

-Please email us at support@redpitaya.com with the following information
+Please email us at support@redpitaya.com with the following information:

     * The model of Red Pitaya you are using.
     * The version of Red Pitaya OS.